Skip to content

 Avocado

 Avocado is a fruit.
-Unlike most other fruits that mainly contain carbs and sugar (fructose), avocados are loaded with fats.
-In fact, 77% of the calories in an avocado are from fat.
+Unlike most other fruits containing carbs and sugar (fructose), avocados are loaded with fats.
+77% of the calories in an avocado are from fat.
 This makes them even higher in fat than most animal foods.
 The main fat in an avocado is a monounsaturated fatty acid (MUFA) called oleic acid.
 This is also the main fatty acid in olive oil.
 It is associated with various health benefits.

 Avocados are also an excellent source of potassium.
 They are higher in potassium than bananas and much lower in sugar.
 Even though they are high in fat and calories, one study shows that people who eat avocados usually weigh less and have less belly fat than those who don’t.